wikiknights/cs-materials/src/cs1/recursion/recursion-basics.md

 ## Formulating a Recursive Solution

 When creating a recursive solution we need to consider how we can create the smaller sub-problems.
-When computing the factorial, notice at each iteration we are simply multiplying the number we are at ,`n`, with whatever factorial of `n-1` is.
+When computing the factorial, notice at each iteration we are simply multiplying the number we are at, `n`, with whatever factorial of `n-1` is.

 Lets write a function body along with the logic I just described